 Q. Are there any restrictions on who can join?

-A. We’re primarily an adult group and you need to be over 12 years old to be a full member.
+A. We’re primarily an adult group although do have some youth members.
+You need to be over 12 years old to be a full member.

 Q. How much does it cost to join?